Vitamins for a good sleep

 Vitamin B1 (thiamine)

 Effect: Vitamin B1 is particularly important for energy metabolism, the nervous system and heart health.
-Thiamine not only controls energy production from carbohydrates and protein metabolism, but is also significantly involved in various functions of the nervous system and the metabolism of important messenger substances such as serotonin or adrenaline.
-Serotonin, known as the “happiness hormone”, has a calming effect on the organism and is crucial for a healthy sleep-wake rhythm.
-A deficiency of vitamin B, also known as the “nerve vitamin”, can also reduce serotonin levels in our brain and thus negatively affect sleep.
+Thiamine not only controls the production of energy from carbohydrates and protein metabolism, but also plays a key role in various functions of the nervous system and the metabolism of important neurotransmitters such as serotonin and adrenaline.
+Serotonin, known as the "happiness hormone", has a calming effect on the organism and is crucial for a healthy sleep-wake rhythm.
+A lack of vitamin B, which is also known as the "nerve vitamin", can also lower the serotonin level in our brain and thus have a negative impact on sleep.

 Occurrence in food: Meat, potatoes, whole grain products, legumes